awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

       }
     }

 **Note**: The URL value is **localhost:3306**.
-This value is modified after the RDS instance is created.
+This value is modified after the Amazon RDS instance is created.
 The Lambda function uses this URL to communicate with the database.
-You must also ensure that you specify the user name and password for your RDS instance.
+You must also ensure that you specify the user name and password for your Amazon RDS instance.

 ### ListMissingStudentsHandler class